Library Audiovisual Items

 • Audiovisual Materials (DVDs, CDs)

 • Audiovisual materials in the Teaching and Research Collection are available for one-week checkout only to faculty and staff.
 Fines are not charged for overdue items for faculty and staff.
-Renewals are available by phone, by email, via the library catalog, or in person.
+Renewals are available by phone, email, the online catalog or in person.

-• Students may check out items from the Teaching and Research (Southern Wake Campus) AV Collection for in-house viewing only.
+• Students may check out items from the Teaching and Research AV Collection on Southern Wake Campus for in-house viewing only.
 Use of AV items from the Teaching and Research Collection for in-class presentation is allowed.
 Items must be checked out and returned immediately after class.

-• Audiovisual materials in the Browsing Collection are available to faculty, staff, students, and community members for one week checkout, with one renewal allowed.
-Items may be renewed by phone, by email, via the libraries online catalog, or in person.
+• Audiovisual materials in the Browsing Collection are available to faculty, staff, students and community members for one-week checkout, with one renewal allowed.
+Items may be renewed by phone, email, the online catalog or in person.

-• Interlibrary loans of AV materials are not generally supported within the NC Community College Consortium, but materials may be requested and considered for loan on a case-by-case basis.
+• Interlibrary loans of AV materials are not generally supported within the North Carolina Community College Consortium, but materials may be requested and considered for loan on a case-by-case basis.

 • Media loans from the State Library may be initiated though the Public Services Librarian at each campus.
 Titles can be selected from the State Library Media Catalog.
-Materials are requested via email or telephone, and State Library asks for one week to process the request.
-Items are sent via US mail and time must be allotted for transit to campus.
-While the standard delivery method is US mail, an instructor may arrange to pick up the item from State Library.
-This is considered on a case by case basis and determined by State Library.
+Materials are requested via email or telephone, and the State Library asks for one week to process the request.
+Items are sent via U.S. mail, and time must be allotted for transit to campus.
+While the standard delivery method is U.S. mail, an instructor may arrange to pick up the item from State Library.
+This is considered on a case-by-case basis and determined by the State Library.

-• Loans between Wake Technical Community College campuses (Health Science, Main, Western, North, and PSEC) are initiated via the online catalog’s “holds” function.
-Requests can be initiated by faculty, staff, or students, and regular circulation rules apply.
-For example, if a student needs a DVD from the Health Sciences campus, it can be requested via the catalog by placing a hold.
+• Loans between Wake Tech campuses are initiated via the online catalog's "holds" function.
+Requests can be initiated by faculty, staff or students, and regular circulation rules apply.
+For example, if a student needs a DVD from the Perry Health Sciences Campus, it can be requested via the catalog by placing a hold.
 The student must watch the DVD in house, in accordance with the existing restriction on student borrowing of AV materials.
 Holds and loans may also be requested through the Public Services librarian at each campus.

 Media reserves are items that have been selected by instructors as important supplementary course material.
 They are housed in the Reserves section of the library and are kept in "closed stacks" behind the circulation desk.